Endava/cats/README.md

 # Overview
-By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate thousands of API tests within minutes with **no coding effort**.
-All tests are **generated and run automatically** based on a pre-defined set of **78 Fuzzers**.
-The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations and security.
+By using a simple and minimal syntax, with a flat learning curve, CATS (**C**ontract **A**uto-generated **T**ests for **S**wagger) enables you to generate thousands of API tests within minutes with **no coding effort**.
+All tests are **generated, run and reported automatically** based on a pre-defined set of **78 Fuzzers**.
+The Fuzzers cover a wide range up input data from fully random large Unicode values to well crafted, context dependant values based on the request data types and constraints.
 Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional flows.

 <div align="center">